EldritchKing/Omegons-Wrath/README.md

 On Windows, that is "%userprofile%\Battlescribe\data\Warhammer 40,000 9th Edition" by default.

+On Android, simply download the data file, go to File Manager > Downloads and click on it.
+Battlescribe will automatically add it to the repositories.

 Once the file is in that directory, you should see the new catalogue as a choice when you go to create a new Roster.